 Broadly speaking, when you transfer an asset to someone and get back less than the fair market value (FMV) of what you transferred (often referred to as "full and adequate consideration"), you have made a gift that may be subject to transfer tax.
 Such transfers can be made during life or at death.
 Transfers made during life may be subject to gift tax.
 Transfers made at death may be subject to estate tax.
 Transfers made to much younger individuals (skip persons, such as grandchildren) may be subject to GST tax.
 Each of these taxes are reviewed in more detail below.

-Various exclusions and deductions are available, in addition to the \$12.06 million lifetime exemption discussed above, to reduce your transfer tax liability.
-For example, each year, you can make a gift of up to \$16,000 (for 2022-this amount changes based on inflation) to as many people as you choose without making a taxable gift.
+Various exclusions and deductions are available, in addition to the \$12.92 million lifetime exemption discussed above, to reduce your transfer tax liability.
+For example, each year, you can make a gift of up to \$17,000 (for 2023-this amount changes based on inflation) to as many people as you choose without making a taxable gift.
 This benefit is called the "annual exclusion."
-If you are married, it is possible with your spouse's consent to double that amount to \$32,000 per recipient.
+If you are married, it is possible with your spouse's consent to double that amount to \$34,000 per recipient.
 You are also allowed to pay for someone's tuition or medical expenses without those being subject to gift tax-but those have to be paid directly to the service provider to qualify for that exclusion.
 In addition, assuming you are both U.S. citizens, you can gift an unlimited amount to your spouse without those transfers being subject to gift tax (these are discussed in more detail below).
 Transfers to charities will generally qualify for the unlimited gift tax charitable deduction.
+(Note that these rules are different than those for income tax purposes which are discussed in Chapter 3, Charitable tax planning).
 Certain requirements must be met in connection with each of these exclusions and deductions.